 From planned play dates to sporting teams, from supervised homework to music lessons, the almost constant supervision of kids by parents and adults is a common theme in raising today’s children.
-But new research indicates that adults’ constant hovering over kids actually serves to stunt the development they need to one-day function as independent adults.
+But research indicates that adults’ constant hovering over kids actually serves to stunt the development they need to one day function as independent adults.

-A recent study by the University of Colorado in Boulder found that children who spend more time in less structured activities exhibited greater “self-directed executive function” — a measure of the ability to set and reach goals independently — than kids who spend more time in structured activities.
+A study by the University of Colorado in Boulder found that children who spend more time in less-structured activities exhibited greater “self-directed executive function” — a measure of the ability to set and reach goals independently — than kids who spend more time in structured activities.